beingsane/SublimeScaffolder/README.md

 #2 How do I use SublimeScaffolder?

 It's simple just press ctrl+shift+k followed by: ctrl+shift+s and a menu with your defined scaffolds will show up, select the one you want to create and press enter, after that you specify where you want it to be created.
+When SublimeScaffolder is done setting up your scaffold it will create a new Sublime-project file for you which you can edit and save where you want.

 #3 How do i configure SublimeScaffolder?